FaragSeif/T-Motor-Controller/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Place Holder
+Currently we are working on multiple variants of a specific model of T-motors (the QDD AK80-6T, AK80-9T, AK45, and the AK30).
+Later we will expand to more models of T-motor. and Eventually fork to other brands.

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated** and will boost the development of the Robotics community.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)